Harold pwned by arrow lol. William probs king by xmas. Bk home soon, cya then k? luv u x

 This was a key part of the ideology of Ted Kaczynski, the infamous Unabomber.
 In his manifesto, he alleged that the behaviors and social organization needed to run a modern industrial society clashed with basic human instincts written by thousands of years of natural selection, producing most of the social ills of the modern world in the process.
 Therefore, he felt that humanity was biologically unsuited to any mode of organization and technology more advanced than hunter-gatherers, and used this as justification to launch a terrorist campaign aimed at airlines, universities, and industrial and high-tech concerns.

 Let's just say, this trope + modern weaponry = Very Bad Things.

-Korean (And to a lesser extent, Chinese and Japanese) Culture can be considered this when it comes to Aviation, with the highly hierarchical "Respect your Elders" Culture being in some cases lethal in Airplanes, where the co-pilot has to double check everything the captain does, yet co-pilots from Korea, Japan, and China, often are afraid to correct their Captain's mistakes, as the Captain is their elder.
+Korean (and to a lesser extent, Chinese and Japanese) culture can be considered this when it comes to aviation, with the highly hierarchical "respect your elders" culture being in some cases lethal in airplanes.
+The co-pilot has to double check everything the captain does, yet co-pilots often are afraid to correct their captain's mistakes, as the captain is their elder.
 This has actually lead to crashes.
-Of course, Korean Air has acknowledged this and is currently attempt to fix the problem with new pilot training.
+Korean Air has acknowledged this and is attempting to fix the problem with new pilot training.